Sri Punit Srimal

 Like every other start-up and business owner, Sri Punit Srimal also encountered his fair share of challenges.
 Firstly, SINGEM is the first of its kind and it is a known fact that creating a solution without a lot of ground demand can create tough hurdles for any business.
-The process of creating an ‘aha’ moment – a moment where a person realises this is a solution they never thought they needed – while challenging created doors for growth for SINGEM.
-Perseverance, optimal service and hardwork, with great marketing skills were paramount to success.
+The process of creating an ‘aha’ moment – a moment where a person realizes this is a solution they never thought they needed – while challenging created doors for growth for SINGEM.
+Perseverance, optimal service, and hard work, with great marketing skills, were paramount to success.

 Being a good business manager means being able to keep the ship sailing even in tough storms.
 Today, seeing the achievements of SINGEM brings satisfaction to Sri Punit Srimal and other stakeholders.